nevermined-io/defi-marketplace/README.md

 ### Starting the environment

-The client is configured to run as a standalone service, using the configuration provided, the client will connect to the test environment in mumbai testnet.
-In order to change this configuration and use a local nevermined stack change the enviroment variables described in the section [environment variables](#environment-variables)
+The client is configured to run as a standalone service.
+Using the configuration provided, the client will connect to the test environment in mumbai testnet.
+In order to change this configuration and use a local nevermined stack, change the enviroment variables described in the section [environment variables](#environment-variables)

-The server needs a database where save and retrieve the data needed to create the bundles, To create this database a docker-compose.yml file is provided.
-To create the database once that we are in the server folder we can run
+The server needs a database in order to save and retrieve the data needed to create the bundles, To create this database a docker-compose.yml file is provided.
+Cd into the server folder and run:

 ```bash
 docker-compose up
 ```

-This will create a MySql database where the server will store the data, but first we need to create the database schema.To do so, we can execute [this script](https://github.com/nevermined-io/defi-dataset-loader/blob/master/data/database_schema.sql) in the new database created, that will create the schema for us.
+This will create a MySql database where the server will store the data.
+Next step is to create the database schema.
+To do so, we can execute [this script](https://github.com/nevermined-io/defi-dataset-loader/blob/master/data/database_schema.sql) in the new database created, that will create the schema for us.

 ### Configuration
-Both client an server has some enviroment variables where configure which environment will be used.
+Both client an server have some environment variables that configure which environment will be used.

 #### Environment Variables
 On the client side there are two files that contains env vars.